tituslhy/acp/python/README.md

 ### Models

-The core of the SDK contains pydantic models for request, responses, resources, events and errors.
+The core of the SDK contains pydantic models for requests, responses, resources, events and errors.
 Users of the SDK are meant to use these models directly or indirectly.

 ### Server

-The server modules consists of 3 parts:
+The server module consists of 3 parts:

   1. Agent interface
   2. FastAPI application factory